Outdoor Research Skyward II Pant

 Combining a 3-layer construction with stretchy fabrics for mobility, Outdoor Research’s Skyward II is one of the most well-rounded ski pants we’ve tested to date.
 After a full season of skiing in conditions ranging from heavy, wet spring snow to temperatures well below 0, we came away with a major appreciation for the pants’ temperature-regulating abilities and solid overall weather protection.
 In short, the Skyward II is a great match for both on- and off-piste use.
-Below we break down the pants’ weather protection, breathability, comfort, storage, fit and sizing, and more.
-To see how the Skyward II stacks up, see our article on the best ski pants.
-And to complete your kit, we’ve also tested and reviewed the OR Skyward II Jacket.
+Below we break down the pants’ overall performance.
+To see how the Skyward II stacks up, see our articles on the best ski pants and best snowboard pants.

 Featuring a 3-layer, in-house AscentShell build, the Outdoor Research Skyward II Pants have kept me well-protected and comfortable in a wide range of winter weather.
 I brought the pants to Hokkaido and Hakuba, Japan, where temperatures dipped well below 0 Fahrenheit.
 I’ve also worn them in British Columbia’s Coast Range, where spring skiing conditions are notoriously warm and wet.
 Although I was initially concerned that OR’s proprietary AscentShell membrane wouldn’t stack up to the bombproof protection of Gore-Tex, I was pleasantly surprised at how dry and cozy it kept me.
 To be sure, the air-permeable construction and thinner 50-denier fabrics are a step down in wind resistance compared to thicker Gore-Tex builds, but I had no notable issues with gusts seeping through.
 In fact, the Skyward II have become my go-to ski pants because of the added stretch (more on this below) that doesn’t compromise on protection.